rmogelberg/pls.itu.dk/LF_Reading_Group.md

 ---
 layout: page
 title: LF Reading Group
-archived: false
+archived: true
 ---

 This is a reading group where we discuss research topics regarding LF and logical reasoning.
-Hello
+Testing this page.

 ### Past topics